 What about digital employee experience?

 The definition of digital employee experience is similar to customer experience.
 It's the sum total of an employee’s digital interactions within their work environment.
-And it's not just about the top-down provision of services to employees taking a passive, receiver mode.
+And it's not just about the top-down provision of services to employees in a passive, receiver mode.
 It's actually about the environment in which employees work with each other and the methods they use to do so.

-Here are 3 ways companies can start thinking about their digital employee experience.
+Here are 3 ways companies can start thinking about their digital employee experience: